Free Printable Chore Chart

 This post may contain affiliate links.
 See full disclosure here.

-My kiddos definitely have jobs that they are required to do around the house, so I decided it was time to make it more official and I’ve designed a Free Printable Chore Chart and talk about how to start a chore list.
+My kids definitely have jobs that they are required to do around the house, so I decided it was time to make it more official and I’ve designed a Free Printable Chore Chart.

 What is the best age to start a kid’s chore chart?

 I am a firm believer that being part of a family, no matter your age, means you have certain jobs and tasks that are required, to help the better of the whole.
-I don’t think it can ever be too early to start teaching aspects of work ethic, responsibility and a sense of pride for jobs well done.

-How to create a free printable chore chart for your child:
+How to create a free printable chore chart for your child

 The reward for completing chores is a personal family choice.
 However, some decide on allowance each week if a certain number of chores are completed.
 I always grew up having to do chores as just part of being in the family.

-Another fun idea that my mom had when I was little was that I had to complete certain chores in order to earn my first two wheel bicycle.
+Another fun idea that my mom had when I was little was that I had to complete certain chores in order to earn my first two-wheel bicycle.

 The notes section of this chart is a great place to put if there is a reward, special treat or allowance for a certain number of chores completed.